What does it mean to be a barista?

 Contents

-Espresso is a richly concentrated kind of coffee that is prepared by forcing steam and hot water under pressure through coffee grounds, which are packed tightly.
+Espresso is a richly concentrated kind of coffee prepared by forcing steam and hot water under pressure through coffee grounds, which are packed tightly.
 It was invented by Angelo Moriondo in Italy in 1884 when he patented the first-ever espresso machine.

-In comparison with ‘regular’ coffee brews, espresso is thicker, with a more intense taste.
+Compared with ‘regular’ coffee brews, espresso is thicker, with a more intense taste.
 Some may like the taste of plain espresso, while others prefer to dilute the drink with milk, water, or other liquids.

-A latte is another derivative of espresso which comprises of nearly equal parts of steamed milk and espresso.
-As per the preference of the customer, it may or may not incorporate a fine microfoam layer.
+Baristas frequently use it as a topping for coffee drinks to make creative art on their drinks.
+A latte is another derivative of espresso, which comprises nearly equal parts of steamed milk and espresso.
+As per the customer’s preference, it may or may not incorporate a fine microfoam layer.

 If you live in a large city, you may also come across ‘coffee sommeliers.’
 These are professional baristas with specialized knowledge about the history of coffee, e.g., brewing and roasting methods, types of beans, latte art, etc. It takes years of work and studies with coffee to become a sommelier.